Jalalhejazi/powershell-profile/readme.md

 }

-# run the function to setup your PowerShell profile for first time
+# run the function profile-setup to download and configure PowerShell profile for windows and Azure-CloudShell
 profile-setup